isaacs/node-lru-cache/README.md

 this size.
 Note that this may result in fewer than `max` items being stored.

+Attempting to add an item to the cache whose calculated size is greater that this amount will be a no-op.
+The item will not be cached, and no other items will be evicted.

 Optional, must be a positive integer if provided.
 Required if other size tracking features are used.